normesta/azure-storage-azcopy/README.md

 :white_check_mark: Use with blobs that have a hierarchical namespace (Azure Data Lake Storage Gen2).

+:white_check_mark: Recover from failures by restarting previous jobs.

+> [!NOTE]
-:white_check_mark: Copy or sync operations automatically retry after a failure.
+> Copy or sync operations automatically retry after a failure.

-:white_check_mark: Manually resume copy or sync operations after a failure.

 ## Find help